Deprecations

 Project level /runbooks/all API endpoint

 The GET /projects/{projectId}/runbooks/all API endpoint is being replaced by a new version that omits the ProjectIds query string parameter in future versions of Octopus.
-It was adopted from an earlier version of the product and is now redundant and potentially confusing.
+It was adopted from an earlier product version and is now redundant and potentially confusing.
 The same functionality is available via the GET /runbooks/all API endpoint, passing relevant Project IDs via the ProjectIds query parameter.
-If the ProjectIds parameter is not required, the GET /projects/{projectId}/runbooks/all/v2 endpoint should be used instead.
+If the ProjectIds parameter is not required, you can use the GET /projects/{projectId}/runbooks/all/v2 endpoint.

 Reporting /reporting/deployments-counted-by-week API endpoint